 Go to Section

 Always had a desire to dance but never had the opportunity to?
+Did you dance when you were a child but not for several years?
 This class is designed just for you!
 The class starts off at the barre where a number of exercises are taught to help improve posture, increase muscle tone, strength and flexibility.
 The second half of the class takes part in the centre, focusing on control and mastering the basic steps of ballet.
 We finish off the class with a cool down, relaxing all the muscles.

 This class is very basic, like an introduction to ballet, making it easy for absolutely everyone to keep up.
 Students can work at their own pace but if anyone starts finding this class too easy then they can move up to a more advanced class.

-The Intermediate Ballet class is ideal for anyone who has been attending the Beginner classes and feels ready to start pushing themselves towards the advanced class.
+The Pre Intermediate Ballet class is ideal for anyone who has been attending the Beginner classes and feels ready to start pushing themselves to try harder classes.
 The class has a focus on technique preparing people for more advanced steps and each exercise is longer to help build stamina and muscular endurance for the advanced classes.